eitanste/67546-warmup-project/README.md

 4. Connect the motor driver to the Arduino board using jumper wires.
 5. Optional: conect the RGB led light to the Arduino.
 6. Attach the ultrasonic sensors to the front and back of the toy car using adhesive.
-7. Download and open the Arduino IDE on your computer.
+7. Download and open the VSCode with PlatformIO or Arduino IDE on your computer.
-8. Copy the code provided in this project and upload it to your Arduino board using the Arduino IDE.
+8. Copy the code provided in this project and upload it to your Arduino board using the prefered IDE.

 One can clone this repository using:
 ```bash